Ryan Clampin: Dundee (loan)

 On 27 January 2023, Clampin joined Scottish Championship club Dundee on loan until the end of the season.
 He would make his debut for the Dark Blues the following day as a substitute, and would notch an assist in a 3–0 win over league leaders Queen's Park.
+Clampin would win the Scottish Championship with Dundee at the end of the season.
+Clampin would depart Colchester at the end of the season.